Liquor Licensees & Underage Drinkers: A Never-ending Cat & Mouse Game

 Although not a common legal tactic, the legal theory is simple and sound — the ADULT (18 to <21) who gained entry or purchased alcohol using a Fake ID did so knowingly with the intent to misrepresent his/her age and deceive the Liquor Licensee into granting entry and furnishing the patron with alcohol.
-In short, that conduct constitutes a FRAUD on the bar, restaurant, hotel, nightclub and tavern.
-And if, as a result of that FRAUD, the Liquor Licensees suffered legal fees, fines, lost business from the suspension or lost business from revocation, then the Fake ID user can be held liable for those financial losses.
+In short, that conduct constitutes a FRAUD on the Liquor Licensee.
+And if, as a result of that FRAUD, the bars, restaurants, hotels, nightclubs and taverns suffered legal fees, fines, lost business from the suspension or lost business from revocation, then the Fake ID user can be held liable for those financial losses.

 Although those aged 18 to <21 may have few assets to satisfy a judgment on the date of the violation, judgments in Massachusetts earn 12% interest per year until paid in full.
 The Liquor Licensee and Small Business Owner can collect the underlying judgment plus the accrued interest years later when the Fake ID user is employed and has assets.